Applications & Audition Guidelines

-We look forward to welcoming your child into this remote audition process and we have endeavoured to create a system which allows us to hear your child at their best and most comfortable.
-In doing so, we are looking to see you child’s musical aptitude and love of music.
+We look forward to welcoming your child into our audition process and we have endeavoured to create a system which allows us to hear your child at their best and most comfortable.
+In doing so, we are looking to see your child’s musical aptitude and love of music.

 What Is Involved?

 These are short aural perception tests in which your child will be played short passages of music to respond to, e.g. singing back a melody and clapping back a rhythm.
 These are designed to be very accessible to all children, so they are not based on prior learning or ability.
 Please see further details in the appropriate section below.

 These listening tests will be held in person with the panel.

 In order for us to hear your child’s musical potential, we ask for a filmed performance of a 3-5 minute musical programme.
 This can be vocal or instrumental performance of their own choice; which can include multiple instruments and pieces.
 Applicants are encouraged to consider the musical expression and communication of the chosen pieces.

 There are three parts to the listening test